 - Statement of purpose (usually around 500 words) in which you summarize your professional goals, including career objectives, research interests, your motivation for graduate work and other pertinent information

 - A minimum of two letters of recommendation.
-Letters may be sent to the Special Education Department or they may be submitted electronically through the Graduate Studies online application.
+Letters may be sent to the Special Education Department or they may be submitted electronically through the Graduate School online application.

 - GRE score report